scionproto/scion/go/tools/scion-pki/README.md

 Refer to `scion-pki help trc` for documentation on all available parameters.

-To generate the TRC, we can run

-`scion-pki trc gen 1-*`

-which will output the result to `ISD1/ISD1-V1.trc`.

-### Generating the certificates

-To generate the certificates for each AS, `scion-pki certs gen` expects a `cert.ini` and for core ASes additionally a `core-cert.ini` containing the parameters used to generate the certificate.

-Again, `scion-pki` can generate templates for us:

-`scion-pki certs template 1-*`
+Now we are ready to generate all as.ini files.
+Again, templates can be generated using

-`scion-pki certs template -core 1-1; scion-pki certs template -core 1-2; scion-pki certs template -core 1-3`
+`scion-pki certs template '1-*'`

-Below are two examples for `ISD1/AS1/core-cert.ini` and `ISD1/AS12/cert.ini`
+Below are examples for `ISD1/AS1/as.ini` and `ISD1/AS12/as.ini`
 ```
+core = true

+[AS Certificate]
+CanIssue      = false
+EncAlgorithm  = curve25519xsalsa20poly1305
+SignAlgorithm = ed25519
+Subject       = 1-1
+Issuer        = 1-1
+TRCVersion    = 1
+Version       = 1
+Validity      = 3

+[Core AS Certificate]
 CanIssue      = true
 EncAlgorithm  = curve25519xsalsa20poly1305
 SignAlgorithm = ed25519